Skip to Main Content

 Inspections have been carried out on the bridge since the 1970s.
 The bridge is classified as a Sub-Standard Highways Structure and is managed in line with CS470 and CS454.
 The current monitoring regime is every six months.

-Why was the cracking not detected before?
+Why has the cracking not been picked up before?

 Why can’t you weld the crack?